lmw-gh-personal/CObs/README.md

 data, and uses hardcoded epidemiological parameter ranges and population size, rather than configurable ones.

-These restrictions on its usage can potentially be remedied easily enough, (c.f.
+These restrictions on its usage could potentially be remedied easily enough, (c.f.
 [Contributions and Extensions](#contributions-and-extensions)) rendering it suitable for configuration and use for monitoring any sufficiently sizeable, broadly IFR-stable epidemic, for any pathogen, in any target region.
-Some extra degree of flexibility over the type and format of source data pipeline inputs could also be added.
-If extended in such a way, the project should probably be renamed EObs.
+Some extra degree of flexibility over the type and format of source data pipeline inputs could also be added were there sufficient interest.

-Note however, that thus far CObs is a single author volunteer project.
+CObs is a single author volunteer open source project.

 ### Model Features